uncomplicate/neanderthal/articles/tutorial_opencl.md

 ClojureCL's `with-release` macro which works just like Clojure's let form, but keeps in mind to release the memory on the device when the code reaches the end or if any exception happens to be thrown.
-Neanderthal would work without this, but your GPU memory will fill up after some time, and refuse to work further.
+Neanderthal would work without this, but your GPU memory will fill up after some time and refuse to work further.

 4. The happy stuff: **call Neanderthal core functions in the same way you'd do for the plain CPU Neanderthal vectors and matrices.** _Yes, it is that easy_.

 ## Measure the Performance

-So, what speedups should you expect over native optimized CBLAS that is Neanderthal's default?
+So, what speedups should you expect over native-optimized CBLAS that is Neanderthal's default?
 Let's measure it.
 I'm running this on Intel i7 4790k CPU and AMD Radeon R9 290x GPU.
 Your hardware will give different numbers.